 For their benefit and the benefit of the animals they nourish it’s best to feed Dubia roaches fresh whole foods, but the fact is that roaches – including B. dubia – can survive on almost anything (external link).
 In fact, many species can go a very long time without eating.
 Female Eublaberus posticus can live a year on water alone.
 The Madagascar Hissing cockroach can live a month without food or water.
 The average survival time of roaches in the baberdae family (to which B. dubia belongs) is 27 days.

-But this is not the way to optimum health.
+But this is of course not the way to optimum health.
 That is achieved by supplying Dubia with grains, seeds, nuts, at least one source of high quality protein, and frequent fruits and vegetables.
 They would love the core when you finish your apple.
 If you eat a carrot, bite off a hunk and drop it in their enclosure.
 Making a salad?
 Put aside a piece of lettuce for the roaches.

 As feeders, Dubia are very simple and easy roaches to maintain.
 You can add a quality gutload before feeding them off if you like, or you can stick with whole foods.
 Whatever you like and your animals require.
 They do respond differently to various foods with respect to growth and breeding, but as feeders they are very simple to keep.